Plutonomicon/cardano-transaction-lib/doc/faq.md

 You can prevent `npm` from ever installing to local `node_modules` by enabling the `packageLockOnly` flag in the `shell` argument to `purescriptProject`.
 When enabled, `npm i` will always act as if the `--package-lock-only` flag has been passed.
 This is not enabled by default, but we recommend enabling it.

+### Q: `Module parse failed: 'import' and 'export' may appear only with 'sourceType: module'` error?

+Make sure you've specified `"type": "module"` in your project's `package.json`.

 ### Q: I see `spago: Error: Remote host not found`, why?

 An error like this one: